-Kelly Holmes was awarded an MBE for services to the Army, Kelly has more recently returned to the military after being appointed Honorary Colonel of the Royal Armoured Corps, the first time anyone has ever been awarded such an appointment.
+Awarded an MBE for her services to the Army, Kelly has more recently returned to the military after being appointed Honorary Colonel of the Royal Armoured Corps, the first time anyone has ever been awarded such an appointment.
 She has founded the Dame Kelly Holmes Trust to support both retired athletes and disadvantaged young people.
 She was an Ambassador for London 2012 and patron of several charities.
-She founded a multi-million pound programme for British women athletes, chairs her own charitable trust, is President of Commonwealth Games England, and even opened her own cafe in her home town in Kent.
+She founded a multi-million pound programme for British women athletes, and even opened her own cafe in her home town in Kent.
 She hosts her own mental health-themed podcast, and is author of a clutch of books, including Black, White & Gold and Just Go For It!: 6 simple steps to achieve success, and Running Life: Mindset, fitness & nutrition for positive wellbeing, the latter being named a Telegraph Sports Book of the year.

 © Copyright 2020 JLA.
 All rights reserved.

 Though she's only five foot two Kelly's infectious laugh, her bright personality (and her love of the group selfie) could fill a room twice over.
 The lightness of her storytelling makes you have to remind yourself that she suffered set back after set back before winning her two gold medals.
 It's her strength in the face of failure that makes Kelly so empowering.
 You won't just feel a sense of awe, you'll want her to be your best friend too.
-JLA Agent Rebecca Parker Smith
+JLA Agent Caitlin McCartney